bowenlong1/E-commerce-recommendation/README.md

     Dim i As Integer
     Dim cellWidth As Double
     Dim cellHeight As Double
+    Dim cellLeft As Double
+    Dim cellTop As Double
     Dim rowNum As Integer
     Dim colNum As Integer